 I was blessed with a mother who could take a scarf and a couple of cheap bangles and turn an inexpensive outfit into a fashion statement.
-It was a knack she acquired by watching her aunties; women from the twenties!
+It was a knack she acquired by watching her aunties; women from the 1920s!
 It’s a knack that has been handed down.
 We are all women who love our accessories.

 But, we all reach an age at which we can no longer just throw on a piece of jewellery or scarf to get the stunning look we’re after.
 It takes planning and coordination to achieve the “Less is More” look we now require.